hphelion/documentation/migration-overview-reference.md

 For information on using the API to create and configure security groups, see the [HP Cloud Compute Service API Reference: Security Groups](https://docs.hpcloud.com/api/v13/compute/#4.1.12SecurityGroups).

-###Managing your Security Groups using Python-NovaClient commands### {#securitygrouppyth}
+###Managing your Security Groups using Python Novaclient commands### {#securitygrouppyth}

-You can use Python-NovaClient commands to add, delete, and modify security groups.
+You can use Python Novaclient commands to add, delete, and modify security groups.

+**Important**: You must have the Python Novaclient installed on the instance before using the CLI commands.
+For more information, see [HP Cloud Python Novaclient CLI Installation](https://docs.hpcloud.com/cli/nova/install).

 ####Creating a security group#### {#securitygrouppythcreate}